UHC’s Orthopaedic Campaign Helps Children in the Community

-The Bruce Carter United Orthopaedic and Spine Center, located in Bridgeport, WV, is holding “Coats for Kids”–a winter coat drive to provide children in need with a coat this holiday season.
+The Bruce Carter United Orthopaedic and Spine Center, located in Bridgeport, West Virginia, is holding “Coats for Kids”—a winter coat drive to provide children in need with a coat this holiday season.

-Young children and adolescents who go without a coat are affected by the cold temperatures and can also lack confidence and fear being teased for not having the latest winter gear.
+Young children who go without a coat are unable to regulate their body temperatures as adults do.
+They can quickly develop hypothermia without protection.
+Exposure to cold can predispose children to infections, such as pneumonia.
+Children can also lack confidence and have a fear of being teased for not having the necessary outdoor gear.

-Donations can be dropped off at United Orthopaedics and Spine Center at 227 Medical Park Drive, Bridgeport, WV 26330 during normal business hours.
+Donations can be dropped off at United Orthopaedics and Spine Center (on the UHC Campus) at 227 Medical Park Drive, in Bridgeport, during normal business hours.

 For questions about the winter coat drive, please call: